j-isreal/odoo-17-nightly-ubu/README.md

 This project requires an Ubuntu Server PC or VPS/KVM with the latest version of Ubuntu Server ([downloads below](#get-ubuntu-server-2404-running)).

-This project has a Docker image and docker compose file for a quick trial.
-Networking will not function properly in a container without advanced setup.  <b>For best results</b>, use the instructions and a public IP and internet domain for setup of Odoo.
+This project has [Docker images and docker compose](#docker-images) files for a quick trial.
+- Networking will not function properly in a container without advanced setup.
+- <b>For best results</b>, use the instructions in the [complete guide](#complete-guide) and a public IP and internet domain for setup of Odoo.

 <br />

 <br />

-## Complete Guide
+# Complete Guide
 View the complete guide on my website:

 - https://www.jinet.us/dev/dev-projects/setting-up-odoo-17-ubuntu/